Can You Eat Olives When Pregnant?

 And like always, if you have concerns regarding your baby’s movements (post 20 weeks of pregnancy) please call your healthcare professional and arrange a monitoring ASAP.

-Other Foods to Avoid During Your Pregnancy:
+Foods to Avoid During Your Pregnancy:

 General food preparation is an important step in keeping you well.
 Keep your hands and surfaces clean and wash all your foods throroughly, especially fruit and vegetables.
 Always make sure your food is well cooked to ensure any bugs have been killed off with the heat.